 Payday Loans Cheaper than Checking Overdraft Fees or PrePaid Debit Cards?

 We've written articles and blog posts roiling against the payday loan industry.
 But, can payday loans can be cheaper than checking account fees or prepaid debit cards?

 According to a study by the consulting firm Bretton Woods Inc, U.S. banks recognize the fact that middle income customers present the greatest potential to harvest fees.
 The bulk of these fees are checking account overdraft fees, accounting for over 90 percent of all bank fees.

-Three quarters of banks automatically enroll consumers in their "overdraft protection" programs without formal permission, and more than half of banks manipulate the order in which checks are cleared to trigger multiple overdraft fees, according to a Federal Deposit Insurance Corporation study.
+Three quarters of banks automatically enroll consumers in their "overdraft protection" programs without formal permission, and more than half of banks manipulate the order in which checks are cleared to trigger multiple overdraft fees.

 - Bank and credit union income from non-sufficient funds (NSF) and overdraft program (ODP) fees exceed $34.7 billion.